rpedroni/NumberMunchers/specs/sprints.md

 1. Create the number generator
   + Has no rule or logic, just generated random numbers to fill in all the grid cells
   + Will work alongside redux actions
-  + On updating numbers, will send an action so Appstate can get a hold of the numbers
+  + On updating numbers, will send an action so App state can get a hold of the numbers

 ### Sprint #4 [2015-10-31 14:21] [DONE!]
 1. Create a main/home screen to promptuser about game